Original Run: October 7, 2018 - December 23, 2018 Number of Episodes: 12 Genre: Action, Mecha, Science Fiction

 Yuta and Gridman form into a massive robotic hero and face off with the kaiju defending the city.
 However, none of this explains what is going on or who is behind the attacks.

-Note: LofZOdyssey is unfamiliar with the superhero branch of the tokusatsu genre (other examples of which include Ultraman, Kamen Rider, and Super Sentai).
-LofZOdyssey is also ignorant of the original 1993 – 1994 Gridman the Hyper Agent series which SSSS.Gridman was based on.
+I am unfamiliar with the superhero branch of the tokusatsu genre (Ultraman, Kamen Rider, and Super Sentai).
+I am also ignorant of the original 1993 – 1994 Gridman the Hyper Agent series which SSSS.Gridman was based on.
 Therefore, the following review only pertains to the merits and faults derived from SSSS.Girdman as a standalone series.
-LofZOdyssey asks for your understanding.

-As stated in the note above, I know nothing about the Gridman character or the show he came from.
+As stated, I know nothing about the Gridman character or the show he came from.
 In addition, SSSS.Gridman was a mecha anime, and I’ve never hidden my dislike for that particular genre.
 Nevertheless, I had my eye on this one because:

 SSSS.Gridman was a Studio Trigger series.